 Berlin Computer Spiele Museum

 The entrance of the museum.
-I really didn't know what to expect.
+I had no idea what to expect.
+Tt looked modest.

 Berlin Computer Spiele Museum